 3.8 Safety and Emergencies.

 3.8.1 Precautions.
 Contractor shall be solely responsible for the safety of its operations and the operations of each Subcontractor.
 Contractor shall initiate and maintain reasonable safety precautions and programs designed to promote health and safety and prevent injury to Persons or damage to property on, about or adjacent to the Site.
 Contractor shall erect and maintain reasonable safeguards for the protection of workers and the public.
 Contractor shall exercise reasonable efforts to eliminate or abate all reasonably foreseeable safety hazards created by or otherwise resulting from performance of the Work.
-At least thirty-five (35) days prior to commencement of activities at the Site, Contractor shall submit its Site safety procedures to Owner for review and comment.
-Contractor shall take into account and appropriately revise its Site safety procedures as reasonably required in response to Owner’s comments.
+At least thirty-five (35) days prior to commencement of activities at the Site, Contractor shall submit its Site safety procedures to Construction Manager for review and comment.
+Contractor shall take into account and appropriately revise its Site safety procedures as reasonably required in response to Construction Manager’s comments.

 3.8.2 Emergencies.
-In the event of an emergency endangering life or property, Contractor shall take such action as may be necessary to prevent or mitigate injury, damage or loss and shall promptly notify Owner of any such emergency and the actions taken by Contractor.
+In the event of an emergency endangering life or property, Contractor shall take such action as may be necessary to prevent or mitigate injury, damage or loss and shall promptly notify Construction Manager of any such emergency and the actions taken by Contractor.

-3.8.3 Owner Actions.
-Whenever Contractor has not complied with its obligations set forth in Section 3.8.1 or 3.8.2, creating an emergency requiring immediate action, Owner may take reasonable precautions, but the taking of such action by Owner, or Owner’s failure to do so, shall not limit Contractor’s liability or its obligations under this Agreement.
-Contractor shall reimburse Owner for the reasonable costs incurred by Owner in taking such precautions.
+3.8.3 Construction Manager Actions.
+Whenever Contractor has not complied with its obligations set forth in Section 3.8.1 or 3.8.2, creating an emergency requiring immediate action, Construction Manager may take reasonable precautions, but the taking of such action by Construction Manager, or Construction Manager’s failure to do so, shall not limit Contractor’s liability or its obligations under this Agreement.
+Contractor shall reimburse Construction Manager for the reasonable costs incurred by Construction Manager in taking such precautions.

 3.8.4 Safety.
-Upon commencement of commissioning, Contractor shall comply with such safety and security rules and procedures as Owner or Construction Manager may provide from time to time.
+Upon commencement of commissioning, Contractor shall comply with such safety and security rules and procedures as Construction Manager or Construction Manager may provide from time to time.
 [The parties acknowledge that Contractor may elect to impose stricter safety and security rules and procedures.]

 3.8.5 Drug and Alcohol-Free Workplace.
 The parties desire to provide a safe and productive work environment.
-The parties believe that the use, possession and/or distribution of illegal/unauthorized drugs and alcohol presents a serious threat to the safety of employees, visitors and others at the Site, or other premises owned, leased, or occupied by Owner.
-Without in any way shifting responsibility for safety from Contractor to Owner, Contractor’s and Subcontractors’ employees associated with the Work will comply with Owner’s drug and alcohol policy [Number 1200-2, dated September 11, 1995] including:
+The parties believe that the use, possession and/or distribution of illegal/unauthorized drugs and alcohol presents a serious threat to the safety of employees, visitors and others at the Site, or other premises owned, leased, or occupied by Construction Manager.
+Without in any way shifting responsibility for safety from Contractor to Owner, Construction Manager, Contractor’s and Subcontractors’ employees associated with the Work will comply with Construction Manager’s drug and alcohol policy [Number 1200-2, dated September 11, 1995] including:

-(1) While on or entering the Site or other premises owned, leased, or occupied by Owner, such employees must consent to search of personal and professional possessions, including but not limited to automobiles, trucks, briefcases, lunchboxes, and person for illegal drugs.
-Failure to consent to such search shall be grounds for immediate removal from the Site or other premises owned, leased, or occupied by Owner.
+(1) While on or entering the Site or other premises owned, leased, or occupied by Owner or Construction Manager such employees must consent to search of personal and professional possessions, including but not limited to automobiles, trucks, briefcases, lunchboxes, and person for illegal drugs.
+Failure to consent to such search shall be grounds for immediate removal from the Site or other premises owned, leased, or occupied by Owner or Construction Manager.

-(2) Such employees must consent to drug testing at any time while on the Site or other premises owned, leased or occupied by Owner.
-Failure to do so or failing any such test shall be grounds for immediate removal from the Site or other premises owned, leased, or occupied by Owner.
+(2) Such employees must consent to drug testing at any time while on the Site or other premises owned, leased or occupied by Owner or Construction Manager.
+Failure to do so or failing any such test shall be grounds for immediate removal from the Site or other premises owned, leased, or occupied by Owner or Construction Manager.